arush-gupta/arush-gupta.github.io/_posts/2025-03-11-social-media-job-market.md

 citation: true
 ---

-# **The Rising Barrier to Entry: How Social Media and Credential Inflation Reshaped Hiring**
+# The Rising Barrier to Entry: How Social Media and Credential Inflation Reshaped Hiring, 11th March 2025, by Arush Gupta

 For decades, degrees from elite institutions served as a primary proxy for competence.
 Employers, lacking the time and resources to assess every candidate in depth, relied on a bachelor's degree—especially from prestigious universities—as a reliable filter.
 A degree wasn’t just proof of education; it signaled intelligence, discipline, **and most importantly, adaptability.**